 To make sure your painting project turns out well, we’ve got a few extra tips and tricks for you.

-- If you are painting your home, don’t paint in direct sunlight.
+If you are painting your home, don’t paint in direct sunlight.
 Start in the shady areas, and work your way around the house as the sun moves.
-This prevents the paint from drying too quickly, and heat blisters from forming in the paint.
+This prevents the paint from drying too quickly and prevents heat blisters from forming in the paint.